 Each year since 2008, the Festival d'Aix-en-Provence has retransmitted its operas on the big screen, either directly from the Festival or later in recorded form.

 Google map retransmissions

 The Bolshoi Theatre, in Moscow, and the Festival d’Aix-en-Provence have maintained co-production ties since 2010.
-In addition to various co-productions scheduled for the repertoire at the Bolshoi, less traditional productions will feature periodically on tour.
-This applies to the operas, Written on Skin and Trauernacht, both staged by Katie Mitchell, which will be performed in Russia for the first time.
+In addition to various co-productions scheduled for the repertoire at the Bolshoi, less traditional productions feature periodically on tour.
+This applies to the operas, Written on Skin, Trauernacht and Alcina staged by Katie Mitchell, which have been performed in Russia for the first time.

-Over and beyond the major productions, the productions in an intermediate format like Winterreise, Trauernacht, Svadba and Kalîla wa Dimna are meeting with real success on tour in France and in the entire world, and are being performed in places that while turned towards contemporary creation are not always suited to take on opera productions.
+Over and beyond the major productions, the productions in an intermediate format like Winterreise, Trauernacht, Svadba, Kalîla wa Dimna and Orfeo & Majnun are meeting with real success on tour in France and in the entire world, and are being performed in places that while turned towards contemporary creation are not always suited to take on opera productions.